NormanDunbar/SuperBASIC-Manual/sphinx/source/I/int.rst

 | Location |  QL ROM                                                           |
 +----------+-------------------------------------------------------------------+

 This function returns the closest integer (as a floating point value) which is smaller than or equal to x.
 For positive parameters this means that the non-integer part of the number is cut off, so INT(12.75)=12 and INT(5)=5.
 Note that for negative numbers this is not true: INT(-12.75) = -13 because -13 < -12.75.
-INT *should* handle any number in the range -2^31<=x<2^31 and will otherwise return an ERR.OF, except under SMS where it can handle much larger numbers, in the range -2^255 <= x <= 2^2047.
+INT should handle any number in the range -2^31<=x<2^31-2 and will otherwise return an ERR.OF, except under SMS where it can handle much larger numbers, in the range -2^255 <= x <= 2^2047.

-Both SuperBASIC and Minerva MultiBasic overflow on INT(2^31-1), the nominally highest 32 bit twos compliment number.
-The max is INT(2^31-2).
+Both SuperBASIC and Minerva MultiBasic will overflow on INT(2^31-1), the nominally highest 32 bit twos compliment number.
+The maximum for both Basics is INT(2^31-2), as indicated above.

 The SuperBASIC range limitation can, under the pragmatic assumption that with not more than 9 significant digits the concept of a "fractional part" is already lost anyhow for such large numbers, be worked around by something along the lines of::